pierreGouedard/deyep/README.md

 ## Overview

-This branch host the minimal implementation of simulations that are presented in the document *"on recovering latent factors from sampling and firing graph"* on which relies the deyep algorithm.
-The document is accessible at [Arxiv web site](https://arxiv.org/abs/1909.09493)
+The simulations presented in the paper  *"On recovering latent factors from sampling and firing graph"*, accessible at [Arxiv web site](https://arxiv.org/abs/1909.09493), are now avalable in the git project "firing graph".
+In ordrer to access and run simulations, please following intrusctions:

-## Running simulations (instruction for Ubuntu)

  * Clone git firing_graph repository